Accessibility tools

 Risk management

 Risk management is a part of Olvi Group’s everyday management and operations.
-Our objective is to ensure the realisation of the strategy, as well as secure financial development and the continuity of business.
-Group has a risk management policy and risk management guidelines defining the policy in more detail.
-These are used Group-wide to define the purpose, contents, governance model and roles of risk management and provide guidelines for the practical process in accordance with an annual schedule.
+Our objective is to ensure the realization of the strategy, as well as secure financial development and the continuity of business.
+The group has a risk management policy and guidelines defining the policy in more detail.
+These are used Group-wide to determine the purpose, contents, governance model, and roles of risk management and provide guidelines for the practical process by an annual schedule.

-The objective of risk management is to develop the organisation’s risk awareness and a proactive way of managing risks, increase opportunities and decrease threats to the achievement of business advantages, ensure a sufficient risk management operating model throughout the organisation and manage risks as an integrated part of business operations, planning and decision-making.
+The objective of risk management is to develop the organization’s risk awareness and a proactive way of managing risks, increase opportunities and decrease threats to the achievement of business advantages, ensure a sufficient risk management operating model throughout the organization, and manage risks as an integrated part of business operations, planning, and decision-making.

 Geopolitical situation